Skip to content

 5. Implementation of the investment arrangements

 The Trustee appointed Baillie Gifford and Schroder Life in July 2020 to manage DGF mandates of the DC section for the Scheme over the period as the BlackRock DGF was removed.
 The Trustee obtained formal written advice from its investment adviser, LCP, before investing in the funds and made sure the investment portfolio of the funds chosen were adequately and appropriately diversified.
 Before appointing the two new investment managers, the Trustee received information on the investment process and philosophy, the investment team and past performance.
 The Trustee also considered the managers’ approaches to responsible investment and stewardship.
 AVC assets which had previously been held with Equitable Life until 31 December 2019 were taken over by Utmost Life and Pensions following the sale of Equitable Life.
-Following formal written advice from its investment advisor, LCP, the Trustee opted to transfer all assets now with Utmost Life to its current DC Section arrangement with Aviva, into the Cash Lifecycle strategy which is the default arrangement for AVC assets.
+Following formal written advice from its investment adviser, LCP, the Trustee opted to transfer all assets now with Utmost Life to its current DC Section arrangement with Aviva, into the Cash Lifecycle strategy which is the default arrangement for AVC assets.

 The Plan’s investment adviser, LCP, monitors the investment managers on an ongoing basis, through regular research meetings.
 The investment adviser monitors any developments at the managers and informs the Trustee promptly about any significant updates or events they become aware of that may affect the managers’ ability to achieve their investment objectives.
 This includes any significant change to the investment process or key staff for any of the funds the Plan invests in, or any material change in the level of diversification in the fund.